San Luis Obispo County Search and Rescue: Teams

 SLOSAR fields eight specialized teams that train monthly:

 Ground Team

 The Ground Team provides the manpower for the sheriff to search for missing persons in the unincorporated areas of San Luis Obispo County.
 When called in as mutual aid locally, the unit provides service to the cities in San Luis Obispo County.
-The unit also get called by the state to provide mutual aid to other counties in California.
+The unit also gets called by the state to provide mutual aid to other counties in California.
 All Search and Rescue members are trained in ground search.
 Specialized search skills include land navigation, GPS, map and compass, man tracking, and survival training.
 Training includes practice searches, overnight campouts, classroom training and out of county training with other countries and State and Federal agencies.

 K9 Team

 The mission of the SLOSAR K9 Team is to "provide fully trained and qualified California state certified handlers and canines to local, state and national agencies for the purpose of searching for and locating lost people."
 This team works as part of the whole SLOSAR unit and trains weekly to maintain a high level of excellence and professionalism.
 Team certifications include Area search, Trailing, Cadaver/Human Remains Detection and Desert.